 The AP Channel Report element contains a list of channels in an operating class where a STA is likely to

-find an AP, excluding the AP transmitting the AP Channel Report.
+receive the Beacon or Probe Response frames sent by an AP, excluding the AP transmitting the AP Channel Report.
 An AP Channel Report element only includes channels that are valid for the regulatory domain in which the AP transmitting the element is operating and consistent with the Country element in the frame in which it appears.
 One AP Channel Report

-element is included in the Beacon frame for each regulatory domain, which includes channels on which a STA is likely to findan AP.
+element is included in the Beacon frame for each regulatory domain, which includes channels on which a STA is likely to receive the Beacon or Probe Response frames sent by an AP.

 The contents of the AP Channel Report elements may be compiled from the list of unique operating/channel pairs found in the neighbor report.
 The contents of the AP channel report may be configured or obtained by other means beyond the scope of this standard.